jon49/blog/content/post/functional_js_talk.md

 Here's some books that can help you get ramped up into the functional programming paradigm *Introducing functional programming with Underscore.js* by Michael Fogus.
-And for a more in depth look into functional patterns [*Professor Frisbyâ€™s Mostly Adequate Guide to Functional Programming*](https://github.com/MostlyAdequate/mostly-adequate-guide).
+And for a more in depth look into functional patterns [*Professor Frisby’s Mostly Adequate Guide to Functional Programming*](https://github.com/MostlyAdequate/mostly-adequate-guide).

 Some additional resources of people that have come to embrace the functional